randaller/llama-chat/README.md

 ### "How to train LLaMA for Stable Diffusion prompting" example

-Modify hf-training-example.py, also feel free to use more or less lines of SD prompts:
+Modify hf-training-example.py, also feel free to use more or less lines of SD prompts examples in csv file:

 ```
 MODEL = 'decapoda-research/llama-7b-hf'